Course of Study

 Our comprehensive curriculum, high-quality instruction, and advising enables graduates to provide excellent leadership for U.S. community colleges.

-Students typically complete their degree in 3 years.
+Most students complete their degree in 4 years or less.
 Coursework takes 2 years to complete, and the length of time to complete the dissertation is dependent on the student’s schedule and topic.

 Students may take up to 6 credits as a non-degree student if they wish to try the program before applying to it.